uyuni-project/tetra/README.md

-# gjp – helps you build RPMs for Java software
+# gjp – builds RPMs for Java software

 `gjp` is a set of tools to help you build RPM packages for Java projects.

 Packaging of Java projects is sometimes hard because build tools like Maven partially overlap with distro tools like RPM in functionality.

-We are trying to come up with **a tool that drastically simplifies packaging**, and that is `gjp`.
+We are trying to come up with **a tool that drastically simplifies packaging**.

 ## Installation